Finding the stable mechanism of ring solitons in two-dimensional Fermi superfluids: results of the ring soliton

 \subsection{Ideal trap of ring dark soliton}

 Naturally, an intriguing question emerges: Does there exist an ideal trap capable of stabilizing a ring dark soliton at any position within the external trap?
 If such a trap exists, what geometric shape should it adopt?
-From all discussions above, it is sure that the curvature-induced effective potential can not be well balanced by the harmonic trap except the location $r_s$.
+From all discussions above, it is clear that the curvature-induced effective potential cannot be well balanced by the harmonic trap except at the location $r_s$.
 In fact, some key factors may be implied by the free energy in Fig.~\ref{Fig:free}.
-A linear dependence behavior is shown in the panel (a) of Fig.~\ref{Fig:free}.
+A linear dependence behavior is shown in panel (a) of Fig.~\ref{Fig:free}.
 It is easy to remind us to consider a linear external potential, namely $V(\textit{\textbf{r}}) \propto |r|$.
 We have tried many sets of parameters in this kind of linear trap, and their simulations show similar results.
-The result of one of them is shown in Fig.~\ref{Fig:linear_trap}, and demonstrates that the ring soliton can only be static at around $r_0k_F=7$, but not at other locations.
+The result of one of them is shown in Fig.~\ref{Fig:linear_trap}, demonstrating that the ring soliton can only be static around $r_0k_F=7$, but not at other locations.
 This linear trap fails to generate a stable ring dark soliton anywhere.
-The investigation of an ideal structure of trap requires the analytical derivation of the expression of curvature-induced effective potential, which is not available currently.
+The investigation of an ideal structure of the trap requires the analytical derivation of the expression for curvature-induced effective potential, which is currently unavailable.